Introduction to Linux

 This is important: shells let you perform things in a more optimized way than a GUI (Graphical User Interface) could ever possibly let you do.
 Command line tools can offer many different configuration options without being too complex to use.

-There are many different kind of shells.
-This post focuses on Unix shells, the ones that you will find commonly on Linux and macOS computers.
+Many different kinds of shells exist.
+This post focuses on Unix shells, the ones that you will find commonly on Linux and macOS computers: Bash, Csh, Zsh, Fish and many more.

-If you use a Mac, try opening your Mac terminal.
-That by default is running ZSH. (or, pre-Catalina, Bash)
+If you use a Mac, try opening your terminal.
+That by default is running Zsh (or, pre-Catalina, Bash).
+Most Linux distributions default to Bash.

 You can set up your system to run any kind of shell, for example I use the Fish shell.